Singapore downgrades 2025 GDP growth forecast to 0 to 2%, citing impact of Trump tariffs on global trade

 "Business and consumer sentiments will also be dampened, thereby crimping domestic consumption and investments in many economies," said MTI.

-Singapore's economy grew 3.8 per cent in the first quarter of 2025 compared with the same period a year ago, according to advance estimates from the ministry.
+Singapore's economy grew 3.8 per cent in the first quarter of 2025, slower than the 5 per cent growth in the previous quarter, according to advance estimates from the ministry.
 On a quarter-on-quarter seasonally adjusted basis, the economy contracted by 0.8 per cent compared to the 0.5 per cent growth in the fourth quarter of 2024 due to sequential declines in manufacturing, and some services sectors such as finance and insurance.

 Advance gross domestic product estimates are mainly computed from data gathered in the first two months of the quarter – January and February in this case.